Timing Akhenaten

 Newgrange's 19 meter long passageway testifies that,

-the point of retrogression of the Rising Solar Fire in its run southwards has been celebrated
+of the Rising Solar Fire in its run southwards

-as the beginning of the (365 ¼ day long) year, but, in absence of a writing code,
+has been celebrated as the beginning of the (365 ¼ day long) year,

 this accurate solstitial mark did NOT give rise to any known calendar.

-the bottom of his well on summer solstice day, illustrates an alternate paradigm:
+on summer solstice day, tells us about an alternate paradigm:

-The shadowless summer solstice zenith is obviously the most salient feature.
+shadowless summer solstice zenith is obviously the most salient feature.

 As shown by the magnificent